MicrosoftDocs/azure-devops-docs/docs/test/test-objects-overview.md

 :::row-end:::

-To learn more about setting these permissions, see [Set permissions and access for testing](../organizations/security/set-permissions-access-test.md) and [Set permissions at the project- or collection-level](../organizations/security/set-project-collection-level-permissions.md).
+To learn more about setting these permissions, see [Set permissions and access for testing](../organizations/security/set-permissions-access-test.md) and [Change project-level permissions](../organizations/security/change-project-level-permissions.md).

 ## Export, import, and bulk update of test-specific work items